936-Labs/HuggingFace-Basics/README.md

-# Navigating Huggingface
+# HuggingFace Basics

-This dir will include the important aspects (at least what I ran into).
+This readme will include the important aspects (at least what I ran into).

+> **Note** this readme is constantly being updated. feel free to add to this (PR)

 <br/>